VlasanD/challengebadgerank/README.md

 Users can earn badges upon completing these challenges.
 Tokens can be earned by achieving the first, second, or third place in the challenge.
 The ranking is based on the highscores.

+It is a REST API using Postman to test it, but I have written a HTML/CSS code for further frontend implementation